google/pytype/README.md

 ## Requirements

-Pytype is currently available only on Linux.
 You need a Python 2.7 or 3.6 interpreter to run pytype, as well as an interpreter in `$PATH` for the Python version of the code you're analyzing.

-Installation on windows (either from pip or from github) requires the Visual C++ compiler, which can be downloaded from Microsoft.
-[This page](https://wiki.python.org/moin/WindowsCompilers) lists the version of the compiler you need, depending on your Python version.
+Platform support:

+* Pytype is currently developed and tested on Linux, which is the main supported platform.
+* Installation on MacOSX requires OSX 10.7 or higher and Xcode v8 or higher.
+* Windows is currently not supported.

 ## Installing